Leone25/Minecraft-texture-pack-maker/README.md

 4. Implement a multy project enviroment, to be able to work on different project at the same time
 5. Implement a grup working enviroment, to let multiple users work on the same project at the same time, and maybe even the same element live, but that would require some advance server envioment so it migth come later

+## What I'd like to have done but i have no idea how to do it (get updated as i get going)
+1. On the main block select menu making a 3d preview of the blocks, better if on client side and not server, but everything is good for the time beeing

 ## What is already done
 Rigth now done is very litle, we got a logo, an a super simple node js http server, and just a blank page.
 We already choose a color pallet, plannig to make the editor dark mode only, but it can be changed if anyone has some suggestion to improve you can find the pallet that we are using [here](https://github.com/Leone25/Minecraft-texture-pack-maker/blob/master/minecraft%20texture%20pack%20maker/ds-darksites-11c.jpg), got that form anther site.